The Supreme Court analyzes the health supplies plot that brought several defendants to trial

 The classic: admitting the facts so the sentence drops like the CPI 😅

 One of the defendants decided to confess part of the facts, surely after calculating that a sentence reduction was better than waiting for the court to work magic with the evidence.
-In the legal world, this is called the late sincerity discount.
-It almost makes you want to ask for a medical certificate to see if they also apply a discount for waiting in the courtroom.
+In the judicial world, this is called the late sincerity discount.
+It almost makes you want to ask for a doctor's note to see if they also apply a discount for waiting in the room.